kgroveshok/z80-homebrew/WORD-LIST.md

 ### SPACES ( u -- str ) A string of u spaces is pushed onto the stack | TO TEST

+### SCROLLD ( -- ) Scroll down one line - next write will update if required | TO DO

-### MENU ( u1....ux n ut -- n ) Create a menu.
-Ut is the title, n is the number of menu items on stack.
+### MENU ( u1....ux n -- n ) Create a menu. n is the number of menu items on stack.
 Push number selection to TOS | TODO

 ## Program Flow Words